 Irish music enjoyed popularity across Europe and North America in the second half of the twentieth century.
 Regional circumstances created a unique reception for such music in the English Midlands.
 This book is a musical ethnography of Birmingham, 1950–2010.
 Initially establishing geographical and chronological parameters, the book cites Birmingham’s location at the hub of a road and communications network as key to the development of Irish music across a series of increasingly visible, public sites: Birmingham’s branch of Comhaltas Ceoltóirí Éireann was established in the domestic space of an amateur musician; Birmingham’s folk clubs encouraged a blend of Irish music with socialist politics, from which the Dublin singer Luke Kelly honed his trade; Irish solidarity was fostered in Birmingham’s churches.
 Each of these examples begins with a performance at Birmingham Town Hall in order to show how a single venue also provides musical representations that are mutable over time.
 The culmination is Birmingham’s St Patrick’s Parade.
 This, the largest Irish procession outside Dublin and New York, manifests an incoherent blend of sounds.
 The audio montage, nevertheless, creates a coherent metanarrative: one in which the local community has conquered a number of challenges (most especially that of the IRA bombings of the area) and has moved Irish music from private arenas to the centre of this large civic event.

-Hitler's favorite film was King Kong.
-The Blues Brothers is the only film ever that had a cocaine budget.
+The dog in The Wizard of Oz was paid twice as much as some of the actors.
 Citizen Kane was booed at the Oscars every time one of its nominations were announced.
 Marlon Brando didn't read the script when he was shooting Apocalypse Now.
 Instead, he turned it into a hat.
-Sean Connery turned down the role of Gandalf in Lord of the Rings.
-He would?ve been paid $560 million.
+Sean Connery turned down the part of Gandalf in Lord of the Rings.
+He would've been paid $560 million.
+Goldfinger is the first film to show a laser.
 Although Hattie McDaniel won an Oscar for Gone with the Wind, she wasn't allowed to go to the premier because she was black.
-Edward Scissorhands was supposed to be a musical.
-Steven Spielberg thought the theme song for Jaws was terrible.
+Steven Spielberg thought the themesong for Jaws was so bad, he thought the composer made it as a joke.
 Groundhog Day takes place over 27 years.
 All of the Ping-Pong balls in Forrest Gump are computer-generated.
 In Toy Story, the carpets in Sid's house have the same design as the carpets in The Shining.
 It took eight years for Christopher Nolan to write Inception.
-Back to the Future was banned in China because the Chinese find time-travel disrespectful to history.
+Back to the Future is banned in China because they Chinese find time-travel disrespectful to history.

 "Anam Cara is a rare synthesis of philosophy, poetry, and spirituality.
 This work will have a powerful and life-transforming experience for those who read it." —Deepak Chopra John O'Donohue, poet, philosopher, and scholar, guides you through the spiritual landscape of the Irish imagination.
 In Anam Cara, Gaelic for "soul friend," the ancient teachings, stories, and blessings of Celtic wisdom provide such profound insights on the universal themes of friendship, solitude, love, and death as: Light is generous The human heart is never completely born Love as ancient recognition The body is the angel of the soul Solitude is luminous Beauty likes neglected places The passionate heart never ages To be natural is to be holy Silence is the sister of the divine Death as an invitation to freedom